 Although, strangely enough, they're now made of denim.
 The Gap must still exist in the future.

-Race Lift: Khan was originally played by Ricardo Montalban, who was Hispanic (playing a genetically-engineered Indian).
-This version of Khan is played by Benedict Cumberbatch, who is Caucasian.
+Race Lift: Khan was originally played by Ricardo Montalban, who was a Mexican playing a Sikh.
+This version of Khan is played by Benedict Cumberbatch, who is English.
 Cumberbatch does have a line or two sorta-implying that "race" may not traditionally apply to Augments, however.
-This Khan's background is not described, either, and "Khan" is an appropriate name for someone of great ambition and power in any case.

 Rage Breaking Point: Spock's emotions are tested enough in this film, and thinking Kirk is dead drives him to total rage.